 Don’t forget to check the Museum’s Calendar of Events to see all the free, family friendly events taking place throughout the year.

-Over to you now.
-Have you visited the NMI Collins Barracks?
+Have your say!
+Have you visited the National Museum of Ireland Collins Barracks?
 Please share your experiences with us in the comments box below.